Photo: Debbie Teoh

 4. Divide into 70g portions.

-1. Mix lotus paste with red dates and divide into 70g portions. =
+5. To assemble, mix lotus paste with red dates in a separate bowl and divide the mixture into 70g portions.

-3. Press a few melon seeds onto the mooncake, apply a layer of egg wash over the surface and bake in pre-heated oven at 180°C for 15-20 minutes, or until golden brown.
+7. Press a few melon seeds onto the mooncake, apply a layer of egg wash over the surface and bake in pre-heated oven at 180°C for 15 to 20 minutes, or until golden brown.

 With more than 10 years experience in the food industry, Debbie is a true-bred Nyonya who hails from Malacca.
 She is the author of numerous cookbooks, including “UNDERWRAPS” by Marshall Cavendish Cuisine and “Penang Food Guide & Cookbook” and “Nyonya Flavours” by Star Publications.
 Debbie develops and tests recipes for companies, and contributes to magazines.
 She is also a Nyonya food consultant for Tourism Malaysia.